Jezzamonn/phone-tree-of-despair/dialog/dialog.md

 For the addressing department, use extension 8 1 8.
 For the International Date Time Zone Consortium, use extension 3 5 3.
 For Bob's office, use the extension D O G.

+## Address

+Hi, this is the addressing office.
+I'm currently on lunch break actually, is this something that can wait?

+Ok great.
+I'll put you on hold.

+No?
+Ok, well, I'm almost done with this crossword.
+If you could help me with the last few clues, then I should be able to help you with your problem.
+Alright, let's see.
+16 Down.
+A 6 letter word for "coffee", starts with a C.
+Coffee!
+That it!
+Ok, 3 Across.
+Baby feline.
+6 letters.
+Yup, kitten fits.
+4 Down.
+Element with 8 Electrons.
+7 letters.
+Oxygen fits!
+Ok, last one.
+Another word for quiet.
+6 letters long, the second letter is I and the third letter is L.
+Hm, no, that's not it.
+Let me put you on hold while I think about it.
+Not sure?
+Yeah me neither.
+Let me put you on hold while I think about it.